dwyl/flutter-todo-list-tutorial/README.md

 });
 ```

-We are firstly defining an `enum` with
-all the possible filters.
+We are firstly defining an `enum` with all the possible filters.
 We added three: `all`, `active` and `completed`.

-The `todoListFilter` refers to the
+The `todoListFilter` refers
-*currently active filter* that
-is shown on screen.
+to the *currently active filter* that is shown on screen.
 For this we are using the
 [`State Provider`](https://docs-v2.riverpod.dev/docs/providers/state_provider)
 provider type.
-This provider type is actually a much
+This provider type is actually a much *simpler* `StateNotifierProvider`.
-*simpler* `StateNotifierProvider`.
-We don't need to create a `StateNotifier` object
-like we did before,
+We don't need to create a `StateNotifier` object like we did before,
 so it's meant for very simple use-cases.
 Just like this one!
-We just want to know the value of the
+We just want to know the value of the current filter,
-current filter, and that is it!
+and that is it!

-The `filteredTodos` will
-return the `TodoList` filtered according
-to a specific filter.
+The `filteredTodos` will return the `TodoList` filtered according to a specific filter.
 If the `all` filter is applied,
 we just show all the `todo` items.
 If the `completed` filter is applied,
-we return the `TodoList` with only
-the *completed* todo items.
+we return the `TodoList` with only the *completed* todo items.
 It uses the
 [`Provider`](https://docs-v2.riverpod.dev/docs/providers/provider)
-type provider - which is the most basic
-of all of them.
+type provider - which is the most basic of all of them.
-It just creates a value -
-in this case, an array of `todo` items.
+It just creates a value - in this case, an array of `todo` items.
-It's useful this value (the `todo` items
+It's useful because this value
-that is returned by this provider)
+(the `todo` items  that is returned by this provider)
 only rebuilds whenever we want it to update.
-So, in this case, it only updates when
-`todoListFilter` (the current filter)
+So, in this case, it only updates when `todoListFilter` (the current filter)
-and `todoListProvider` (the list of `todo` items)
+and `todoListProvider` (the list of `todo` items) change.
-change.
 Hence why these lines exist.

 ```dart